 Homemade Pico de Gallo with fresh flavors from tomatoes, onions, jalapenos, and lime juice.
-This salsa fresca is amazing as a dip as well as condiment for your favorite food.
+This salsa fresca is amazing as a dip as well as a condiment for your favorite food.
 Easily turn it into guacamole with a few avocados!

-We love all sorts of salsa here at home so I like to make a big batch at least once a week to have handy in the fridge.
-But although salsa verde and salsa roja are our favorite ways to spice things up, I have to say, nothing comes close to the marriage of crisp chips and chunky homemade pico de gallo in my book.
+We love all sorts of salsa here at home, so I like to make a big batch at least once a week to have handy in the fridge.
+But although salsa verde and salsa roja are our favorite ways to spice things up, I have to say; nothing comes close to the marriage of crisp chips and chunky homemade pico de gallo in my book.

 - To keep excess juices from watering down the salsa, seed the tomatoes before dicing.

-- If you want to tone down the heat, remove seeds and veins of the chili peppers before mincing.
+- If you want to tone down the heat, remove the seeds and veins of the chili peppers before mincing.

 Ingredients